 A sample is physical evidence collected from a facility or the environment.
 Controlling evidence is an essential part of the hazardous waste investigation effort.
-To ensure that U.S. Environmental Protection Agency's (USEPA's) sample data and records supporting samplerelated activities are admissible and have weight as evidence in future litigation, Contractors are required to maintain USEPA samples under Chain-of-Custody and to account for all samples and supporting records of sample handling, preparation, and analysis.
+To ensure that sample data and records supporting sample-related activities are admissible and have weight as evidence in future litigation, Contractors are required to maintain Government furnished samples under chain-of-custody and to account for all samples and supporting records of sample handling, preparation, and analysis.
 Contractors shall maintain sample identity, sample custody, and all sample-related records according to the requirements in this exhibit.